Kaltsoon/data-management-and-databases/exercises/er-exercises.md

 > [!TIP]
 >
-> While interpreting the number of instances associated with the entity, we look at the multiplicity constaint on the _opposite side of the relationship_.
+> While interpreting the number of instances associated with the entity, we look at the multiplicity constraint on the _opposite side of the relationship_.
 For example in the ER diagram below, teacher teaches _zero or more_ (`0..*`) course instances and course instance is teached by _at least one_ (`1..*`) teacher.
 >
 > ```mermaid
 > ---